 Your accommodation: Distinction Hotel Christchurch

-This luxury hotel is centrally located in the revitalised Cathedral Square in the heart of the city, a short stroll from the Avon River, Botanical Gardens, Christchurch Casino, Cashel Mall and new Christchurch Convention Centre.Today you’ll take to the road for your New Zealand Self Drive holiday, so take a look through the great selection of late model vehicles available and take your pick.
+This luxury hotel is centrally located in the revitalised Cathedral Square in the heart of the city, a short stroll from the Avon River, Botanical Gardens, Christchurch Casino, Cashel Mall and new Christchurch Convention Centre.Choose a car to best suit your needs from our fantastic rental car range.
+From compact economy, hatchbacks to prestige SUVs.
+See the most popular range here.

 There are many short scenic walks beginning in and around the Mt Cook Village, suitable for all ages and abilities.
 Located within the Mount Cook Village is the Department of Conservation information centre, where updates on the track conditions and suitability is available as well as information on the history of the area and its wildlife.